SeanEmmers/rock-paper-scissors-rb/README.md

 ## Design

-There was three features I wanted to add to the game
+There was four features I wanted to add to the game

 - User input instead of a random choice
 - Score counting that would be displayed at the end